bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 And so what I'm saying is you're right.
 In practice, you need to solve the problem.
 It's just that it's kind of doable, but you need recipient support and this would be another drawback, even if it would be possible.
-Either, like if you do a coinjoin with 50 parties, then either you ask the pizza restaurant to give you 49 addresses, which is ugly but works.
+Either, like if you do a CoinJoin with 50 parties, then either you ask the pizza restaurant to give you 49 addresses, which is ugly but works.
 And what you have something like `BIP32` and public derivation and so on, where like the restaurant would give you one master public key and you can just derive an arbitrary number of actual addresses from it.

 **Audience 1:** 01:17:21

-So just to reiterate on the problem here is that when you expose your messages, then of course you don't expose the Bitcoin addresses, but what you expose is that you want to send 0.1 and 0.9 and then what you could do with that is that well I guess this send failed because the peers were very malicious so I'm just going to send one Bitcoin in in the failing round but you could assume honesty and and if honesty then I mean it's not very robust.
+So just to reiterate on the problem here is that when you expose your messages, then offcourse you don't expose the Bitcoin addresses, but what you expose is that you want to send 0.1 and 0.9 and then what you could do with that is that well I guess this send failed because the peers were very malicious so I'm just going to send one Bitcoin in in the failing round but you could assume honesty and and if honesty then I mean it's not very robust.

 **Tim Ruffing:** 01:18:13